 As this workflow chart example illustrates, workflow charts do not have to be vertical to be effective.
 In fact, creating a horizontal workflow diagram is better in some cases, as it may be more intuitive.

-Simple flowchart examples
+Simple flowchart example

-We’ve touched upon this already, but flowcharts do not necessarily require a complex structure with questions answers.
+We’ve touched upon this already, but flowcharts do not necessarily require a complex structure with questions and answers.
 Some of the most effective flowcharts are also the most simple.

 This simple, easy-to-read flowchart focuses on varying levels of risk in an organization.
 But it could be modified to organize information across teams or departments in any business.